IMAGE() Function in Salesforce [Use Cases, Syntax & Examples]

 Here is a detailed description of the parameters:

-• image_url: The iamge_url parameter specifies the path of the image that you want to insert.
+• image_url: The image_url parameter specifies the path of the image that you want to insert.

-• alternate_text: The alternate_text parameter specifies the text that you want to show when the image can’t be shown or rendered due to some technical or internet issues.
-This alternate text is used by the screen reader software.
+• alternate_text: The alternate_text parameter specifies the text to display when the image can’t be displayed or rendered due to technical or network issues.
+The screen reader software uses this alternate text.

-• width: The width parameter specifies the width or you can say the horizontal size of the image that you want to set of the inserted image.
-The width of the image can always be inserted in the pixels.
+• width: The width parameter specifies the width, or you can say the horizontal size of the image that you want to set for the inserted image.
+The image width can always be specified in pixels.

 In addition, there are some considerations that we must remember while using the IMAGE function:

-1. Optional Parameters: In Salesforce image function takes a total of four parameters such as image_url, alternate_text, height, and width, and out of these four parameters two parameters height and width are totally optional you can leave these blank if you want.
+1. Optional Parameters: In Salesforce, the image function accepts four parameters: image_url, alternate_text, height, and width.
+Of these four parameters, height and width are optional; you can leave them blank if you want.

-2. Limitation: You can not display the image for the contacts in Salesforce custom fields when the image is referencing through a person’s account.
+2. Limitation: You cannot display the image for contacts in Salesforce custom fields when the image is referenced via a person’s account.

-3. Text Type Parameters: Always remember that in Salesforce IMAGE function parameters image_url and alternate_text is of the text type.
+3. Text Type Parameters: Always remember that in Salesforce, the IMAGE function’s image_url and alternate_text parameters are of type text.
 Make sure to enclose both parameter values in the quotes.

 4. Availability: You can only use this IMAGE function in formula fields and email templates.